Bayesian Projection of Extant Refugee and Asylum Seeker Populations: Abstract

 \section{Abstract}

-Estimates of future migration patterns are a crucial input to world population projections.
+Estimates of future migration patterns are of broad interest in demography.
 Forced migration, including refugee and asylum seekers, plays an important role in overall migration patterns, but is notoriously difficult to forecast.
-We propose a modeling pipeline based on Bayesian hierarchical time-series modeling for projecting combined refugee and asylum seeker populations by country of origin using data from the United Nations High Commissioner for Human Rights (UNHCR).
-Our approach is based on a conceptual model of refugee crises following growth and decline phases, separated by a peak.
+Focusing on refugees and asylum seekers, we propose a modeling pipeline based on Bayesian hierarchical time-series modeling for projecting refugee population official statistics by country of origin using data from the United Nations High Commissioner for Refugees (UNHCR).
+Our approach is based on a conceptual model of refugee and asylum seeker populations following growth and decline phases, separated by a peak.
 The growth and decline phases are modeled by logistic growth and decline through an \textit{interrupted logistic process model}.
-We evaluate our method through a set of validation exercises that show it has good performance for forecasts at 1, 5, and 10 year horizons, and we present projections for 35 countries with ongoing refugee crises.
+We evaluate our method through a set of validation exercises that show it has good performance for forecasts at 1, 5, and 10 year horizons, and we present projections for 35 countries of origin of large refugee and asylum seeker population.